Fixed Vs Variable Scope for Hunting – Which One Should You Choose?

 Fixed power scopes have, by definition no adjustment and the amount of magnification they offer.
 This offers the benefit of not only being lighter, and less complex they can also be more compact and cheaper.

-Fixed power scopes often have little more than adjustable turrets to site in the scope and the main body.
+Fixed power scopes often have little more than adjustable turrets to sight in the scope and the main body.
 This makes them slimline and easy to carry as well as not having any learning curve to use.
-Having a preset parallax means the eye box of the scope will have a more forgiving window as well as being much faster to acquire for snapshots.
+Having a preset parallax means the eye box of the scope will have a more forgiving window as well as be much faster to acquire snapshots.

 Factors to Consider

 When choosing a hunting optic you’ll most likely need to determine the job you have at hand to decide whether or not a fixed or variable power scope will work in your situation.
 Your preference might likely come down to personal preference, but the three main categories that separate the decisions for most people are as follows: